Introduction to metrics pipeline management 🔗

 How does metrics pipeline management work? 🔗

-The driving mechanisms behind metrics pipeline management are aggregation and data dropping.
-For each metric you send to Observability Cloud, you can control the metric volume with a set of aggregation and data dropping rules.
+With MPM, for each metric you send to Splunk Observability Cloud you can control the metric volume with aggregation and data dropping rules:

 Aggregation rules let you roll up your selected metric data into new metrics that take up less storage and increase computational performance.
 To learn more, see Aggregation rules.